rainbow-mind-machine/mind-machine-docs/shepherd.md

 ![the shepherd](img/shepherd.jpg)

-**The rainbow mind machine shepherd.**
+**The mind machine shepherd. [credit](credits.md)**

 ## what is the Shepherd?

-The Shepherd is a very simple object: it is basically a data container for storing Sheep.
+The Shepherd is a very simple object.

+The Shepherd is a data container for storing Sheep.

 ## when does the Shepherd come in?